-Stunning and Modern communal area’s, Luxury appointed rooms and suites, some with direct Park Views, a great pool deck and near-perfect location.
+Stunning and Modern communal areas, Luxury appointed rooms and suites, some with direct Park Views, a great pool deck, and a near-perfect location.
 This hotel offers ALMOST everything the Grand Californian does, but at half the cost.
-Ok, that might be a little over the top, but the Courtyard does a great job of providing high-end accommodation at not too scary prices.
+Ok, that might be a little over the top, but the Courtyard does a great job of providing high-end accommodation at not-too-scary prices.

-Dining is a little on the weak side, there are plenty of very local options but they tend to be the fast-food type places, I-Hop, Denny’s, etc. But you are not far from Downtown Disney, or the parks Dining Options and there are many restaurants within a short walk or Taxis ride away.
+Dining is a little on the weak side, there are plenty of very local options but they tend to be fast-food type places, I-Hop, Denny’s, etc. But you are not far from Downtown Disney, or the park’s Dining Options and there are many restaurants within a short walk or Taxi/Uber ride away.

 Overall this is a very solid option for anyone wanting higher-end accommodation without breaking the bank and wanting a near-perfect location.